meteor/meteor/content/data-loading.md

 Technically, what happens when one of these reactive sources changes is the following:

-1. The reactive data source *invalidates* the autorun computation (tells it to re-run itself)
+1. The reactive data source *invalidates* the autorun computation (marks it so that it re-runs in the next Tracker flush cycle).
 2. The subscription detects this, and given that anything is possible in next computation run, marks itself for destruction.
 3. The computation re-runs, with `.subscribe()` being re-called either with new or different arguments.
-4a.
-If the subscription is run with the *same arguments* then the "new" subscription discovers the old "marked for destruction" subscription that sitting around, with the same data already ready, and simply reuses that.
+4. If the subscription is run with the *same arguments* then the "new" subscription discovers the old "marked for destruction" subscription that sitting around, with the same data already ready, and simply reuses that.
-4b.
-If the subscription is run with *different arguments*, then a new subscription is created, which connects to the publication on the server
+5. If the subscription is run with *different arguments*, then a new subscription is created, which connects to the publication on the server
-5. At the end of the flush cycle (i.e. after the computation is done re-running), the old subscription checks to see if it was re-used, and if not, sends a message to the server to tell the server to shut it down.
+6. At the end of the flush cycle (i.e. after the computation is done re-running), the old subscription checks to see if it was re-used, and if not, sends a message to the server to tell the server to shut it down.

-The important detail in the above is in 4a --- that they system cleverly knows not to re-subscribe if the autorun re-runs and subscribes with the exact same arguments.
+The important detail in the above is in 4---that they system cleverly knows not to re-subscribe if the autorun re-runs and subscribes with the exact same arguments.
 This holds true even if the new subscription is set up somewhere else in the template heirarchy.

 For instance if a user navigates between two pages that both subscribe to the exact same subscription, the same mechanism will kick in and no unnecessarily subscribing will happen.